OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Leave the session idle until it expires.
 4. Once the resource is no longer available, you will know the session timeout.

-If you can still access the resources after a timeout, this test case fails and the session timeout is not invalidating the session on server-side.
+After you have identified the session timeout, verify whether it has an appropriate length for the application.
+If the timeout is too long, or if the timeout does not exist, this test case fails.

 > When using Burp Proxy, you can use the [Session Timeout Test extension](https://portswigger.net/bappstore/c4bfd29882974712a1d69c6d8f05874e "Session Timeout Test extension") to automate this test.